ouspg/ouspg-open/README.md

 [![Gala](img/open-close.jpg)](http://slides.com/evilon/ouspg-open-2016#/)

-*OUSPG Open Minimum Viable Gala will closed our summer.
+*OUSPG Open Minimum Viable Gala closed our summer.
 Click the image to watch the slides, summarizing the results.*

 * In this session, we celebrated and reflected what got done.
 We gave awards